 Lion City Highlights Half-Day Bike Tour: There is no question that one can see much more in less time on a bicycle, even moving at a relaxing pace as this tour does.
-It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above including Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
-Keep in mind, Singapore is close to the equator and is rather hot and humid during the day.
+It is 4.5 hours starting at 9 am, and visits many of the highlights we recommend above include Marina Bay, Merlion Park, Chinatown, Little India, Kampong Glam, and more.
+Keep in mind that Singapore is close to the equator and is therefore hot and humid during the day.
 Refreshments are included, but a reasonable level of fitness would be required. ⇒Reserve your half-day bicycle tour here

 Private Customizable Tour with a Local Host: This is the ideal option for anyone who wants to see it all, or just a few key sites, but wants the added knowledge that comes from a local guide.
 This top-rated tour is flexible from 3-8 hours.
 You will get an opportunity to discuss and select the details of your tour with your guide on the night before. ⇒Reserve your private customizable tour here.